DataDog/hiring-engineers/answers.md

     - For this part: Any metric from the Integration on your Database with the anomaly function applied.
       - I pick a metric of postgresql.database_size from the list here, because one time at work my database ran out of disk space and now I'm obsessed with disk space: https://docs.datadoghq.com/integrations/postgres/#data-collected
       - I update the request to include: :
-        - an anomaly function
+        - An anomaly function
         - An updated metric name of postgresql.database_size
         - I leave out a space-aggregation because I don't think we're looking for an average
         - I leave the host as * since there's just the one host
         - There's no time-aggregation so I leave that out
         - I also add the 'basic' anomaly detection algorithm
         - This link (https://docs.datadoghq.com/graphing/miscellaneous/functions/#anomalies) says there should be a second parameter, bounds, and a value of 2 or 3 should be large enough to include normal points, so I add that in
         - Note: This link (https://docs.datadoghq.com/monitors/monitor_types/anomaly/#anomaly-monitors-via-the-api) has various other options but I think they are optional so I leave things alone and just use what I have below.
-Worst case scenario, the timeboard doesn't make sense and I have to redo some things:
+        - The request part for this looks like;
           {"q": "anomalies(postgresql.database_size{* }, 'basic', 2)"}
     - For the third part: Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
       - Okay documentation for rollup functions is here: https://docs.datadoghq.com/graphing/miscellaneous/functions/#rollup-1